 READ MORE: How to Make a First Aid Kit for Your Dog

 Dog walking services

-These services are convenient, so you'll have to weigh the pros and cons.
-The best thing to do is to research these companies thoroughly, as well as ask family and friends who have used them in the past what they thought.
+Dog care services are convenient, so you'll have to weigh the pros and cons.
+The best thing to do is to research these companies thoroughly, as well as ask family and friends who have paid for pet sitting in the past what they thought.
 Make sure you read the reviews on the person you're hiring from the app, too.

 If you're going with an independent dog walker, the pro is that you're always going to get the same person every time, and you know them personally.
-A con might be that it's not as cheap or convenient.
-Again, do your research by asking for recommendations and looking into your dog walker's references.
-It's the only way to know for sure that you're making the right decision.
+A con might be that it's not as cheap or convenient, but they might be more likely to drop-in at a time when you really need them.
+Again, do your research by asking for recommendations to find the perfect dog walker.
+Look into your dog walker's references.
+It's the only way to know for sure that you're making the right decision for your fur baby.

 READ MORE: How to Choose a Qualified Dog Trainer